DylanLennard/receipt-processor/README.md

   optimization I would probably delegate that via a go-routine OR (more likely) send to an asynchronous worker to process.
 - I am assuming that we have confidence in the system that we only receive a given receipt once.
-If that assumption is not true, I would find a way to build a deterministic hash and to store a SET that stores those values.
-If the hash in that set already, reject with a 409 CONFLICT code.
+If that assumption is not true, I would build a deterministic hash and use a SET to stores those values.
+If the hash is in that set already, reject with a 409 CONFLICT code.
 Else, continue with the existing logic we have.
+  - note: if we were concerned about clashes, I would've also preferred a UUID5 instead of UUID4 so we could make the UUID deterministically.
 - Assuming we don't have the need to go to bigdecimal or some other instense precision metric for points calculation when dealing with price.
 If so, would use `import { Decimal } from 'decimal.js'`;